 Living, learning, and working at Colorado School of Mines can cause stress and may be the reason that someone is displaying distressed or disruptive behavior.
-The CARE Team at Mines provides assistance to the campus community to help access and find solutions for managing these difficult situations.
+The Student Outreach & Support (SOS) Team provides assistance to the campus community to help access and find solutions for managing these difficult situations.

 Distressed and disruptive behavior usually includes a change in a person’s performance, appearance, or emotional state and may be symptomatic of a person’s inability to manage personal or emotional difficulties.
 Behaviors may include:

 - Sleep disturbances (too much or too little)

 - Difficulty making decisions

 - Heightened emotional response

 - Self-harm behaviors (cutting, burning)

 - Engaging in risky behaviors that are out of character/context